-We first fix the number of users to be N = 4, and increase the CQoS guarantees from 0.1 to 0.22.
-Note that the AQoS guarantee under N = 4 is 0.225.
+We first fix the number of users to be N=4, and increase the CQoS guarantees from 0.1 to 0.22.
+Note that the AQoS guarantee under N=4 is 0.225.
 Hence, a CQoS guarantee of 0.22 is close to the AQoS guarantee.
-In Fig. 4, we show the optimal max-min fairness (i.e. $\min_i R_i/r_i^{max}$) achieved by different policies.
-We can see that under all CQoS guarantees, our proposed policy can achieve the optimal max-min fairness of 0.25.
-In contrast, the optimal constant policy is at least 50% away from the optimal max-min fairness when the CQoS guarantee is small, and becomes infeasible when the CQoS guarantee exceeds 0.13.
-For round-robin policies, we search all the 186480 non-trivial policies up to cycle length 9 and choose the optimal one under each CQoS guarantee.
+In Fig. 4, we show the optimal max-min fairness (i.e. $\min_i R_i/r_i^{max}$ ) achieved by different policies.
+We can see that under all COoS guarantees, our proposed policy can achieve the optimal max-min fairness of 0.25.
+In contrast, the optimal constant policy achieves at least 50% away from the optimal max-min fairness when the CQoS guarantee is small, and becomes infeasible when the CQoS guarantee exceeds 0.13.
+For round-robin policies, we search all the policies up to cycle length 9 (there are 186480 non-trivial policies with cycle length 9) and choose the optimal one under each CQoS guarantee.
 We can see that the performance of round-robin policies decreases to 20% away from the optimal performance before it becomes infeasible at CQoS of 0.19.